hotwa/LillyMol/docs/Workflows/train_test_split_optimise.md

 from LillyMol [iwdescr](/docs/Molecule_Tools/iwdescr.md) and some Abraham features.

 Build XGBoost models on the Biogen training sets for both the Biogen features and the LillyMol features.
-Measure R2, so higher numbers are better.
+Score the Biogen training sets and measure R2, so higher numbers are better.
 All models are built in about 10 seconds.
 No hyperparamter tuning was attempted, use the defaults built into LillyMol script [xgbd_make](/contrib/bin/xgbd/xgbd_make.py).